-- Covers members during any organized pet therapy event during the policy period. - ▼ Covers third parties only for property damage/bodily injury due to negligence.
-Does not cover Love on a Leash® members for their own injuries. - ▼ Pet owners are responsible for the actions of their pet at all times.
+- Covers members during any organized pet therapy event during the policy period. - Covers third parties only for property damage/bodily injury due to negligence.
+Does not cover Love on a Leash® members for their own injuries [see SPECIAL RISK ACCIDENT POLICY]. - Pet owners are responsible for the actions of their pet at all times.
 In the highly unlikely event that a claim is filed after an incident occurs during a Love on a Leash® visit, our insurance company's adjuster must assess the claim, and will be obligated to contact the pet owner's insurance company.
 How much the owner's insurance company becomes involved will depend on the incident and the nature of the claim.
 Regardless of the claim, Love on a Leash® insurance would represent the member during such a claim.
-If a member does not have their own insurance (homeowners/renters policy), Love on a Leash® would still represent the member in the event of a claim. - Coverage does not apply if the pet is with the member at work or uses the pet as part of their work. - ▼ Coverage of \$2,000,000 aggregate and \$1,000,000 per occurrence. - ▼ CERTIFICATE OF INSURANCE will be provided if an organization or event requests Love on a Leash® show Proof of Insurance to attend an event.
-Contact Love on a Leash® National to request a copy or access it in the Member Area online. - ▼ ADDITIONAL INSURED ENDORSEMENT is optional when an organization requests they be named as an additional insured on our policy.
-The cost is \$50 and must be paid by the organization.
-The endorsement will be good for the remainder of our policy term.
+If a member does not have their own insurance (homeowners/renters policy), Love on a Leash® would still represent the member in the event of a claim. - Coverage does not apply if the pet is with the member at work or uses the pet as part of their work. - Coverage of \$2,000,000 aggregate and \$1,000,000 per occurrence. - CERTIFICATE OF INSURANCE will be provided if an organization or event requests Love on a Leash® show Proof of Insurance to attend an event.
+Contact Love on a Leash® National to request a copy or access it in the Member Area online. - ADDITIONAL INSURED ENDORSEMENT is an optional endorsement that an organization may request.
+It grants the additional insured access to Love on a Leash's policy and allows them to file a claim under our policy instead of their own, should they be presented with a third party claim that occurred during official Love on a Leash® activities.
+The cost is \$50 and must be paid by the requesting organization.
+The endorsement is good for the remainder of our policy term, and must be renewed annually to maintain the endorsement.
 An additional insured endorsement and a certificate of insurance with the organization listed as a certificate holder will be issued.
 Please allow 3-5 business days for processing.